sachinym/Github-Advanced-Security/Module6-Microsoft_Defeneder_for_cloud_integration.md

    ![](./images/lab6recommendationat3.png)

+   >**Note:** You can review all your repositories to see their recommendations and alerts.

 1. In the **Recommendations** section (1), click on **GitHub repositories should have code scanning findings resolved** (2).
 This will provide you with specific recommendations for addressing code scanning issues.

    ![](./images/lab6recommendationat4.png)